-Figure 4-92 Add or Modify an Access Target Entry
+Figure 4-87 Add or Modify an Access Target Entry

-- 1) In Target Description field, create a unique description for the target (e.g. Target 1). - 2) In Domain Name field, enter the domain name, either the full name or the keywords (for example, google) in the blank.
-Any domain name with keywords in it (www.google.com, www.google.cn) will be blocked or allowed.
-You can enter 4 domain names. - Click the Save button.
+- 1) In Target Description field, create a unique description for the target (e.g. Target_1). - 2) In Domain Name field, enter the domain name, either the full name or the keywords (for example, tp-link) in the blank.
+Any domain name with keywords in it (www.tp-link.com) will be blocked or allowed.
+You can enter 4 domain names. - 5.
+Click the Save button.